wc-toolkit/wc-language-server/packages/vscode/README.md

 ![Demonstration of the web components language server](https://wc-toolkit.com/_astro/vscode-wcls_demo.FCh4LrSK_17j3zC.webp)

-This extension extension provides intelligent language support for building with Web Components.
+This extension provides intelligent language support for building with Web Components.
 This extension enhances your development experience with advanced IntelliSense and validation for Web Components.

 This extension uses the [Custom Elements Manifest](https://github.com/webcomponents/custom-elements-manifest) to generate the necessary information for the component integration and validation.